 feelings of despair, guilt and worthlessness

-sleeping for longer than normal and finding it hard to get up in the morning
+sleep for longer than normal and find it hard to get up in the morning

 When to see your GP

-You should consider seeing your GP if you think you might have SAD and you’re struggling to cope.
+You should see your GP if you think you might have SAD and you’re finding it difficult to cope.

 There are a number of helpful treatments your GP may be able to recommend.